 15. Crystal (Marvel)

 One of her most notable powers is electrogenesis.
-This gives her the ability to manipulate the atoms of elements and charge them electrically.
-Once charged, she has control over the atoms and can drive electricity through them and summon electric bolts.
+This allows her to manipulate the atoms of elements and charge them electrically.
+Once charged, she controls the atoms and can drive electricity through them and summon electric bolts.

 13. Living Lightning (Marvel)